 Course

-The College has a particularly strong and lively tradition in these subjects and normally admits about 13 students per year for the courses involving Modern Languages.
-We welcome applications for all languages taught at Oxford and for all subject combinations.
+The College has a particularly strong and lively tradition in these subjects and normally admits about 13 students per year for all the courses involving Modern Languages.
+We welcome applications from candidates from all backgrounds.

 The courses

-The majority of Modern Languages students take two languages, but it is also common to study just one: either in any of the six Joint Schools (Modern Languages and Linguistics, English and Modern Languages, History and Modern Languages, Classics and Modern Languages, Philosophy and Modern Languages, European and Middle Eastern Languages), or on its own.
+Many Modern Languages students take two languages, but it is also common to study just one: either in any of the six Joint Schools (Modern Languages and Linguistics, English and Modern Languages, History and Modern Languages, Classics and Modern Languages, Philosophy and Modern Languages, European and Middle Eastern Languages), or on its own.
 The four languages available for ‘sole’ study are French, German, Spanish and Russian, and for these languages there are specially designed courses which provide introductions to subjects such as film, literary theory, medieval studies and philosophy alongside the normal first-year course.
 It is also possible to take a language you have not previously studied.
-This can be done for any of Czech, German, Modern Greek, Italian, Polish, Portuguese and Russian, but you may only take such a beginners’ course either in one of the Joint Schools (NB: this is not possible for Beginners’ German) or together with a language you have studied to A-level or equivalent.
+This can be done for any of Czech, German, Modern Greek, Italian, Polish, Portuguese and Russian, but you may only take such a beginners’ course either in one of the Joint Schools or together with a language you have studied to A-level or equivalent.

 The Modern Languages course lasts four years and includes a year abroad, normally taken between the second and third years of study in Oxford (but after the first year for students reading Beginners’ Russian or a Middle Eastern language).
 Many of our students spend the year as teaching assistants in a school, but it is also possible to attend a foreign university, or to find a work placement.
 Some placements tend to be handed down from student to student, and there are exchange schemes in place with the University of Salamanca and with the Maximilianeum Stiftung in Munich.
 The College provides generous grants to assist those wishing to study abroad, or to fund attendance at language courses abroad in some cases.